 While the sight of Sansa watching Littlefinger's ship sail away after discovering that she's marrying Tyrion instead of Loras is mostly a tearjerker, the look in her eyes is quite disturbing.
 She's clearly right on the verge of cracking up into a full-blown Freak Out, and it's like an even more intense and less rational version of the look she got right before she nearly pushed Joffrey off the ramparts.
 The likelihood of her either doing something desperate or having a complete breakdown is looking higher than ever.

-The worried look on Varys' face when he realises that his previous comment that "Littlefinger would burn the entire world if he could be King of the Ashes", might have been a major understatement on his part.
+The worried look on Varys' face when he realizes that his previous comment that "Littlefinger would burn the entire world if he could be King of the Ashes", might have been a major understatement on his part.
 He's actually far more insane than that!

 This and Littlefinger's entire "Chaos is a Ladder" speech.

 Towards the end, we see that Littlefinger was aware Ros was serving as Varys's mole.
 His response?
 Let Joffrey use her as target practice for his crossbow.
 As far as we know, this is the first time Joffrey's killed anyone with his own hands instead of via proxies.